mrevilg/Python-Ref/README.md

 | * / %  | Multiply, Divide, Modulus or Remainder |
 | + -  | Add, Minus  |

+input function will always return a string unless: int('*prompt*') * 7 etc to generate total, not string.

 ##### *Variables*
 - Start with a letter or underscore
 - Avoid the following keywords